frontline-hq/backups-unstoppable/README.md

 6. talosctl cluster create
 7. helmfile apply

 Note: there is a git commit hook setup that will lock the repo automatically.
 Just make sure that the `.env` file is there.
-Also, you will need to commit the added files again afterwards.

 ## Threat scenarios